Planning a day trip from Amsterdam to Brussels by train? Start your journey with us.

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The first train from Amsterdam to Brussels leaves at 03:46 from Amsterdam Central.
+The first train from Amsterdam to Brussels leaves at 06:15.
 Times and services may vary during weekends and holidays.

-The last train from Amsterdam to Brussels leaves at 21:28 from Amsterdam Central.
+The last train from Amsterdam to Brussels leaves at 21:38.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.